-Note: Each instance of an actual or alleged violation of an individual's rights will be evaluated based on the circumstances specific to the situation.
-Inspection procedures will generally include reviewing providers' records, staff interviews, discussions with individuals and families, and the review of documentation produced by a third party, e.g. medical records obtained from a hospital.
+Inspection procedures to measure compliance with the Individual Rights section will generally include a combination of reviewing providers' records, staff interviews, discussions with individuals and families, and the review of documentation produced by a third party, e.g., medical records obtained from a hospital.
 As such, the "Inspection Procedures" portion of the guide is omitted from this section unless otherwise indicated.